Pleasley: Pleasley Hill

 Pleasley Hill is an area in Mansfield, adjacent to Pleasley.
 It once consisted of rows of derelict terraced houses running along the main A617 road leading from Glapwell and the Pleasley By-pass towards Mansfield.
+It was the birthplace of the Pre-Raphaelite artist James Collinson, who brought Christina and Dante Gabriel Rossetti to visit in 1848–9.

 These were the subject of lengthy debate in the area, and were demolished in 2013.
 In 2015, new houses were built on the land.
 A small amount of housing regeneration was created by seven derelict terraced homes on Hillmoor Street being sold by Mansfield District Council to a social enterprise group named TREES for just one pound.
 TREES (Training Regeneration Education Employment and Sustainability) – administered under Mansfield-based ex-servicemen's charity Joint Forces Alliance Ltd – helps veterans to refurbish and ultimately live in the homes.
 The area is strictly part of Mansfield and prior to Mansfield Mayor Tony Egginton's reorganisation of the Wards and ward boundaries in time for the 2011 elections, it had its own 'Pleasley Hill' ward but afterwards the name became Bull Farm and Pleasley Hill.